floss-and-code/stripe-hackathon/rules.md

-# FLOSS and Code HACKATHON 2020 CONTEST OFFICIAL RULES
+# FLOSS and Code HACKATHON 2020 OFFICIAL RULES
 These rules were written by our lawyers (and help them sleep a little better at night).
 They’ve got a lot of important details, so please read them closely.

 ## SPONSOR